cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 // on this chain must be reverted before sending back the error acknowledgement
 // to ensure atomic packet forwarding function revertInFlightChanges(
-  sentPacket: Packet,  // Not Necessary
-  receivedPacket: Packet,
-  sentPayload: Payload, // Not Necessary
+  destChannelId: bytes,
-  receivedPayload: Payload
+  payload: Payload
   ) {
-  forwardingAddress = channelForwardingAddress[receivedPacket.destChannelId]
+  forwardingAddress = channelForwardingAddress[destChannelId]
-  reverseEscrow = channelEscrowAddresses[receivedPacket.destChannelId]
+  reverseEscrow = channelEscrowAddresses[destChannelId]

   // the token on our chain is the token in the sentPacket for token in payload.appData.tokens {